From Fascism to Feminism, here are four interpretations of Margaret Atwood’s The Handmaid’s Tale.

 In the Handmaid’s Tale, Atwood’s heroine, like Winston, writes for an unknown future.
 A fascist government now controls the citizens of Gilead (formerly the USA).
 Status is conferred by religion, with non-conformists terrorised or ‘disappeared’.
 Most notably, fertile women are indentured to Party officials as breeding machines.

 These so-called handmaids are also unpeople.
 Clothing and behaviour strips each one of power, position and individuality.
-Even the narrator can’t use her real name: now she’s Offred (‘Of Fred’).
+Even the narrator can’t use her real name: she’s now known as Offred (‘Of Fred’).

 Those who resist are branded ‘unwomen’ and sent to the colonies … or hanged.
 Reproductive sex has been stripped of consent and privacy and so, for Offred, intimacy (of self, thoughts and clandestine sex) is a weapon.
 All the while, brutality is excused by the language and phoney rituals of love – specifically, of Christian love and scripture.